kyma-project/kyma/docs/service-catalog/docs/03-04-experimental-features.md

 type: Details
 ---

-Currently Service Catalog requires its own instance of api-server and etcd.
-This adds additional complexity to the cluster configuration and increases maintenance costs.
-In case of api-server downtime all Service Catalog resources are not available (even simple pod restart can result in such a behaviour).
+The Service Catalog requires its own instance of api-server and etcd, which increases the complexity of the cluster configuration and maintenance costs.
+In case of api-server downtime, all Service Catalog resources are unavailable.
+What is more, even the simple Pod restart can result in such behavior.
-Kyma developers are contributing to the Service Catalog project to remove dependency to these external components and replace them with native K8S solution - Custom Resource Definition.
+For this reason, Kyma developers contribute to the Service Catalog project to remove the dependency on these external components and replace them with a native Kubernetes solution - CustomResourceDefinitions (CRDs).

 ### Enable CRDs

-To enable the CRDs feature you have to override parameters `service-catalog-apiserver.enabled` and `service-catalog-crds.enabled` in the installer-config file:
+To enable the CRDs feature in the Service Catalog, override the **service-catalog-apiserver.enabled** and **service-catalog-crds.enabled** parameters in the installation file:
-- for a local installation modify the `service-catalog-overrides` config map in [installer-config-local.yaml](https://github.com/kyma-project/kyma/blob/master/installation/resources/installer-config-local.yaml.tpl#L73):
+- For the local installation, modify the `service-catalog-overrides` ConfigMap in the [installer-config-local.yaml](https://github.com/kyma-project/kyma/blob/master/installation/resources/installer-config-local.yaml.tpl#L73) file:
     ```
     apiVersion: v1
     kind: ConfigMap